AnujIITB/Application-Of-Simulated-Annealing-algorithm-In-TSP/README.md

 To get over local minima and locate global minima, bad solutions are also accepted in a conditional basis.
 Condition used is a probability (normal distribution with mean = 50% and s.d = 5%) of finding better solutions in future.

+In this project i compair optimal solution from metaheuristic Simulated-Annealing algorithm with the  solution of Mixed integer linear programming the dataset is TSP-11 and TSP-48 , got  4.3% error in solution of simulated annealing algorithm as compared to MILP.